felipe-fr/express-ts-basic-config/README.md

 # How To run

 - yarn (to install the modules)
-- run: yarn tsc (to load the new tsconfig.json configurations)
+- yarn tsc (to load the new tsconfig.json configurations)
     - each new change in the tsconfig.json file run "yarn tsc" again
 - yarn dev (to run the dev server)